patelabhishekk/Multi-user-file-transfer-application/README.md

-# Multi-User File Transfer Application
+# 🚀 Multi-User File Transfer Application

 A simple yet robust Java application that allows multiple clients to upload and download files to/from a central server simultaneously.
 It uses Java sockets and multi-threading to handle concurrent connections efficiently.

+---

-## Features
+## ✨ Features
-- Multi-threaded server handles multiple clients simultaneously
+- 🧵 Multi-threaded server handles many clients at the same time.
-- Upload files from client to server
+- 📤 Upload files from client to server.
-- Download files from server to client
+- 📥 Download files from server to client.
-- Organized storage of uploaded files in uploads/ folder
+- 🗂 All uploaded files are saved in a dedicated uploads/ folder on the server.
-- Easy to extend for additional features
+- 🔧 Easy to extend for more features such as authentication or chat.

+---

-## Tech Stack
+## 🛠 Tech Stack
+- ☕ *Java SE*
+- 🔌 *Java Socket Programming*
-- Java SE
+- 🧵 *Multi-Threading*

-- Java Sockets for networking
-- Multi-threading for handling multiple clients
+---

-## Project Structure
+## 📂 Project Structure
 Multi-User FileTransfer Application
 |
 |---src/